w3c/wai-bcase/bibliography.md

 Type: Statiscal summary with sources  <br />
 Summary: Report on the numbers of people through out the world with disabilities who experince barriers to full social and economic inclusion.
 Barriers include inaccessible physical environments and transportation, the unavailability of assistive devices and technologies, non-adapted means of communication, gaps in service delivery, and discriminatory prejudice and stigma in society.

-* [_The Business Case for Accessibility and Inclusive Design_](https://digileaders.com/the-business-case-for-accessibility-and-inclusive-design/).
-Walker, M.; Digital Leaders (2018).<br />
-Type: Editorial  <br />
-Summary: The author investigates and considers factors in three core areas.
-They find and report that businesses can realize Financial Benefits, Brand Benefits, and Legal Benefits by adopting and implementing accessiiblity policy.

 * [_World Population Chart for Countries and Continents_](https://www.disabled-world.com/calculators-charts/wpc.php).
 Disabled World (2017).<br />
 Type:  Statistical compilation <br />
 Summary: Graphic representaiton of disability statistics throughout the world.